Essential Concepts#

 Global Helm Chart Source:

-• ec-helm-chars repo only
+• the ec-helm-charts repo only

-• packages a helm Chart from source
+• packages a Helm Chart from source

 Continuous Deployment#